adriannavarrobetrian/satoshi-ansible/README.md

 ## Conclusion

 This Ansible solution follows industry best practices for deploying applications to different environments.
-It uses variables to apply different configurations per environment, uses roles from Ansible Galaxy to organize the code better and uses secure ports to access the applications.
+It uses variables to apply different configurations per environment, uses roles from Ansible Galaxy to organize the code better and uses secure ports to access the application.